-Director – Martin Scorcese, Screenplay – Paul Schrader, Producers – Julia Phillips & Michael Phillips, Photography – Michael Chapman, Music – Bernard Herrmann, Special Effects – Tony Pamalee, Makeup Effects – Dick Smith, Art Direction – Charles Rosen.
-Production Company – Columbia
+Director – Martin Scorsese, Screenplay – Paul Schrader, Producers – Julia Phillips & Michael Phillips, Photography – Michael Chapman, Music – Bernard Herrmann, Special Effects – Tony Pamalee, Makeup Effects – Dick Smith, Art Direction – Charles Rosen.
+Production Company – Columbia.

 Robert De Niro (Travis Bickle), Cybill Shepherd (Betsy), Jodie Foster (Iris Steenman), Peter Boyle (The Wizard), Harvey Keitel (Matthew), Albert Brooks (Tom)